snel-repo/ComputationThruDynamicsBenchmark/README.md

 ```

-MotorNet and DSA should be installed automatically.
+MotorNet should be installed automatically, but Dynamical Similarity Analysis (DSA) needs to be installed seperately.
-See those repos for detailed instructions on their use.
+Follow this link for installation instructions.
 DSA: https://github.com/mitchellostrow/DSA

+For more information on MotorNet, see the documentation:
 MotorNet: https://www.motornet.org/index.html

 ## Usage